EAISI/discover-projects/ames-housing/README.md

 **Project goal**: Develop a model that predicts sales price of a house given a set of it's features,

 - The performance metric for your prediction model is the `Root Mean Squared Logarithmic Error` (RMSLE), i.e., the root mean squared error between the logarithm of the predicted value and the logarithm of the observed sales price.
-Taking the logarithm means that errors in predicting expensive houses and cheap houses will affect the result equally.
+Taking the logarithm means that errors in predicting overly expensive houses and cheaper houses will affect the result equally.

 - Looking at the [public leaderboard](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard), the top 2% have an RMSLE of 0.00044, whilst 25th-percentile and the median performance is at 0.125 and 0.14, respectively.